MartinThoma/MartinThoma.github.io/_drafts/2015-05-25-languages-for-back-ends.md

 Just for clarification: I am only talking about the back end.
 A back end is the data access layer which manages requests comming to the server.
-It needs to server many requests (> 100 requests/second) fast (< 300 ms in average).
+It needs to server **many requests** (> 100 requests/second) **fast** (< 300 ms in average).
 It should not execute computationally heavy jobs which can be pre-computed.
 This can be done by another system which does not need to be programmed in the same language.
 The back end does also not deal with presentation to the user.
 This is what the front end does.
 However, you should have more than a good idea in which form the front end gets the data.
-The cleanest approach I've seen so far is a pure RESTful API for all interactions between front end and back end .
+The cleanest approach I've seen so far is a pure RESTful API for all interactions between front end and back end.
+It should also be easy to validate / sanitize input data, connect with databases, store/get stuff on/from the file system.

 ## Java